khang26042012/NexoraX-AI/replit.md

 # NovaX AI - Replit Setup

 ## Project Overview
-NovaX AI is a modern Vietnamese AI chat application that provides conversations using Google Gemini and Groq language models.
+NovaX AI is a modern Vietnamese AI chat application that provides conversations using Google Gemini language model.
 Successfully imported and configured for Replit environment on September 18, 2025.

 ## Recent Changes
 - **September 18, 2025**: Successfully imported from GitHub and configured for Replit